Updated: Oct 29

 Cannabis may improve appetite loss.
-To be more specific, cannabis is linked to the endocannabinoid system’s appetite control function.
-In the past decade, cannabis has been widely studied, and they’ve found cannabidiol receptors are the possibility to improve therapies for those struggling with eating disorders, body weight disorders, and reduced appetite (39).
+More specifically, cannabis is linked to the endocannabinoid system’s appetite control function.
+In the past decade, cannabis has been widely studied, and they’ve found cannabidiol receptors can improve therapies for those struggling with eating disorders, body weight disorders, and reduced appetite (39).

 Cannabis & Pregnancy/Breastfeeding

 Most people hesitate to use CBD, not because studies have deemed them unsafe, but because of the lack of studies.
 It’s important to understand that at this time, there are virtually no indications that CBD is unsafe during pregnancy or while breastfeeding.

 Actually, cannabinoids have a long history of safe use in humans, are not psychoactive, and will not get you or your baby high.
 Our bodies have an endocannabinoid system, which regulates nausea and vomiting and can assist an expecting mother with morning sickness symptoms (45).

 Cannabinoids are also found in breast milk naturally (46)!
 CBD can even be transmitted to an infant via breastmilk to aid in excessive crying, aggravation, and inflammatory conditions the infant may be suffering from (47).

 Although I do not suggest rolling up a blunt and smoking while pregnant or breastfeeding, I do recommend using high-quality, full-spectrum CBD oil like Earthley's Anxiety Calm Oil (formula P), which is formulated with 600 mg of pure-spectrum CBD for the full medicinal benefits of cannabis without the high.